Maria Kunilovskaya

 • language modelling, information theory

-• Python, machine learning, DL, distributional semantics
+• Python, machine learning, distributional semantics

 • computational humanities, data collection and analysis